Salih04/Movie_Recommendation_System/movie_recommendation_system/README.md

 3. Accessing Results:
 o	Recommendations will be displayed in the console or saved to an output file, depending on your implementation.

-Contact
+**Contact**
-Your Name -  salih.camci@bahcesehir.edu.tr, yaman.karakoca@bahcesehir.edu.tr
+Your Name -  Salih Camcı, salih.camci@bahcesehir.edu.tr, Yaman Karakoca, yaman.karakoca@bahcesehir.edu.tr
 Project Link: https://github.com/Salih04/movie-recommendation-system

 This is the full content for your `README.md` file, ready to be copied and saved in your project directory.
 Make sure to replace placeholders like `your-username` and `your.email@example.com` with your actual information.
 Let me know if you need any more adjustments!